WEBAPPLICATIES1/10slBootstrap/docs/presentation.md

 </div>
 <br/>

-> Resize the screen from small to large to see the effect.
+> Resize this browser window to a phone-size.

 ---
 class: dark